 B. Adding a New Supplier in SABHRS

-Apart from interfacing agencies, new suppliers can be requested using the Supplier Add Form in SABHRS by following the path Main Menu>Suppliers>Supplier Information>Add/Update>Supplier Add Form.
+New suppliers can be requested using the Supplier Add Form in SABHRS by following the path Main Menu>Suppliers>Supplier Information>Add/Update>Supplier Add Form.

 Required fields on the form are noted by an asterisk.

-The Attachments tab is used to attach necessary documentation including an IRS Form W-9 or Form W-8 and/or banking information for EFT payments.
+The Attachments tab is used to attach necessary documentation including an IRS Form W-9 or Form W-8 and/or Form 204 – Electronic Funds Transfer Sign Up for EFT payments.
 A W-9 is required to add a new domestic supplier.
 A W-8 is required to add a new foreign supplier.
 These forms and their instructions can be found at www.irs.gov.

-These requirements also apply to interfacing agencies.
-W-9 forms must be kept internally at interfacing agencies.
-W-8 forms must be submitted to SAB (See Foreign Suppliers) but also stored internally at the agencies.

-IRS forms and backup documentation sent by suppliers must be retained at the agencies and accessible for inquiries.
+IRS forms and backup documentation sent by suppliers must be retained at the agencies in accordance with Secretary of State records retention schedules, and accessible for inquiries.

 Form 204–EFT Sign-Up is required to add banking information for electronic payments.